piyushrawat12345/QuickDeliverySystem/README.md

 # QuickDeliverySystem

+A Quick Delivery System is a web-based online ordering and delivery management application.
+It allows users to browse products, add products to the cart, place orders, and manage their profile and settings.
+The project uses React.js for the frontend and Node.js, Express.js, and MongoDB for the backend.

 # 📌 Project Overview

-Quick Delivery System is a web-based online ordering and delivery application.
-It allows users to browse products, add products to a cart, place orders, and view their order details.

-The application also provides user profile, settings, contact, and dashboard features.
+The Quick Delivery System provides a simple and user-friendly platform for online product ordering.

-# 🚀 Features
+Main Features

-User Registration and Login
+🔐 User Registration and Login
-User Authentication
-Browse Products
+🛍️ Browse Products
-Product Categories
-Add Products to Cart
+🛒 Add Products to Cart
-View Cart
-Place Orders
+📦 Place Orders
-View Order Details
+📋 View Order History
-Order Status
-User Profile Management
+👤 Manage User Profile
-User Settings
+⚙️ Manage Settings
-Contact Form
+📞 Contact Support
-Dashboard
+📊 Dashboard
+🔒 Protected Routes